wanjun-group-seu/AQUARIUM/docs/index.md

 The subsequent sections are related to specific analysis steps, with more information available in `info.py`.

-### modify the configure file with the help of info.py
+### make use of info.py

+ you can invoke info.py to check whether the relevant package has been installed or not.

 During the installation process, you can invoke info.py to check whether the relevant package has been installed or not.